dmashuda/academic-kickstart/content/post/async.md

  - File Systems
  - Databases

-Each of these has a certian amount of flakiness(unreliability) and downtime as individuals.
+Each of these has a certain amount of flakiness(unreliability) and downtime as individuals.
 As we orchestrate multiple of these together the total unreliability of the combination of the services increases.

 Let's take for example an HTTP endpoint in an imaginary web service for User signup for B2B product.
 What needs to be done?